GabrielleHandy/Reservation-App/README.md

 >>> Hey!
 Welcome to Melon Reservations! <<<

-I used sql/psql for my database. python anf flask on the backend and javascript on the front
+I used sql/psql for my database. python and flask on the backend and javascript on the front

 A challenge I came across was learning how to manipulate and compare time.
-I used the python datetime module to format and do time comparisons.
+I used the python datetime module to format and found that datetime.time objects can be compared so I used that in order to find a range of times..

 If I had more time I would have styled more, and added testing.
 I also wanted to add a way to remove and edit reservations.